Our Plus500 leverage & fees analysis recommended the CFDs Provider’s online trading platform to intermediate forex

 About Compare Forex Brokers

 This forex broker comparison and plus 500 review focused on brokers that allow individuals to trade cfds.
-It was updated on the 09/01/2019 based on information collected from broker websites.
+The contents was based on information collected from broker websites.
 This review was based on the information on our forex trading Australia comparison chart.
-If you are looking for low spreads then Pepperstone or IC Markets might be for you.
+If you are looking for low spreads then Pepperstone, IG Markets or IC Markets might be for you.
 If you’re looking for fixed spreads when you trade cfds then EasyMarkets may be for you.